The decoy realism engine.

 The decoy realism engine is the first piece of the AI-native moat we have been building toward.
 It is not a feature on the side.
 It is the part of the product that compounds.
 The engine improves with every release: more types, tighter validation, narrower acceptance bounds, smarter type inference.
 A competitor with a weekend and an LLM can ship a decoy generator.
 They cannot ship one that has been running in production against real traffic, with a real audit log, a real validator pipeline, and a real disclosure posture behind it.
 That is the kind of lead a generation engine accumulates by being live and by being part of an infrastructure stack rather than a standalone tool.

-The launch is on Saturday 4 July 2026 at 08:00 BST.
-The realism engine is one of the things the launch will be standing on.
+The open beta opens on Saturday 4 July 2026 at 08:00 BST.
+The realism engine is one of the things the open beta will be standing on.
 It is in the hosted runtime today, behind the same authentication, rate limits, and cost meters as the rest of the API.
-If you would like early access during the pre-launch window, tell us what you are building.
+If you would like early access during the pre-beta window, tell us what you are building.

 ← More posts on the blog · deny.sh · See the Operate pillar · Why deniability needs infrastructure